Welcome Visitors! Seasonal Updates and Information for Visiting Sheep Pasture

 For more information about protecting yourself from biting insects this summer, we encourage you to click here for the Mass.gov website for more information on repellents, tick removal, and more.

 Q: Can I have my wedding photos or senior pictures taken at Sheep Pasture?
-Can I have my business cookout there this summer?
+Can I have my business cookout there this year?

 A: Many professional photographers use the diverse backgrounds and locations at Sheep Pasture as the backdrop for creative and inspiring photos for their clients, and NRT requires any commercial/paid photographer to be business-level members to use the property as a shoot location.
 Photographers who are NRT business-level members are able to contact the NRT before your scheduled session to ensure there are no other events on site that could impact your special day.
 Please see our Photographer Info page under our Resources tab for more information and benefits for professional photographers and business information for potential photography clients, too.